How Does Mileage Affect Car Insurance Rates?

 Know Your Mileage

-Underestimating your mileage may cause an insurer to reject your claim in case of an accident, and overestimating may translate to higher premiums than expected.
+Underestimating your mileage causes insurers to reject claims after accidents, and overestimating leads to higher premiums than necessary.

 insurance2 icon